Cāturmahārājakāyika: Description

 Many of these beings have been likened to spirits and gods of Pagan religions as well as goblins, trolls, and fairies of Western folklore.

 Other residents include the garuḍas, the Khiddāpadosikā, Manopadosikā, Sitavalāhakā and Unhavalāhakā devas.
 Parjanya and Maṇimekhalā, as well as the sun god Sūrya and the moon god Candra also dwell here.

+Appearance

+The iconography of the Four Heavenly Kings varies from country to country.
+In Japan, they are portrayed wearing armor, holding weapons, and trampling on demons beneath their feet.
+The statues are placed at the four corners of the main altar (Shumidan).
+Among the representations of the Four Heavenly Kings, the ones in the Ordination Hall (Kaidanin) of Tōdai-ji are especially famous.